a34729t/SwiftMessagePosting/README.md

 ### NOTE

-Using Morten Bogh's NibDesignable class to do live rendering on UIElements.
-Super unstable and un-debuggable, until Apple decides to fix one of the major Xcode features they advertised.
+1) I am using Morten Bogh's NibDesignable class to do live rendering on UIElements.
+Live rendering isn't instant though; often one needs to click on another file (in the same tab) to make changes render.
+Clicking on another tab doesn't always seem to do the trick.

+2) To get UITableViewCells to link to Xibs, I do the following:

+* Create a subclass of UITableViewCell, and make the prototype cell in storyboard be of this type
+* Create a subclass of IBDesignable, and add a UIView to the cell of this type
+* Put both of these classes in the same file for convenience's sake
+* Make the file's owner of the Xib be the subclass of IBDesignable